FRB 20210405I: a nearby Fast Radio Burst localised to sub-arcsecond precision with MeerKAT: Optical observations

-Optical spectroscopy of the extended optical source and \hctwo\, was undertaken with the Southern African Large Telescope \citep[SALT;][]{Buckley2006SPIE.6267E..0ZB} using the Robert Stobie Spectrograph \citep[RSS;][]{Burgh2003SPIE.4841.1463B}.
+Optical spectroscopy of the extended optical source and \hctwo\ was undertaken with the Southern African Large Telescope \citep[SALT;][]{Buckley2006SPIE.6267E..0ZB} using the Robert Stobie Spectrograph \citep[RSS;][]{Burgh2003SPIE.4841.1463B}.
 Data reductions were done using {\tt PySALT} version 0.47, the PyRAF-based software package for SALT data reductions \citep{Crawford2010SPIE.7737E..25C}\footnote{\href{https://astronomers.salt.ac.za/software/pysalt-documentation/}{https://astronomers.salt.ac.za/software/pysalt-documentation/}}, which includes gain and amplifier cross-talk corrections, bias subtraction, amplifier mosaicing, and cosmetic corrections.
 Spectral reductions (object extraction, wavelength calibration and background subtraction) were all done using standard IRAF\footnote{\href{https://iraf.noao.edu/}{https://iraf.noao.edu/}} routines, including relative flux calibration.

-Two repeat 1150 s exposures were taken of \hctwo\, on 2021 April 15 in clear conditions with seeing of 1\farcs8.
-The low resolution PG300 grating was used, covering the region 3800--8400\,\AA{}, with a slit width of 1\farcs25, resulting in a spectral resolution of 17\AA.
+Two repeat 1150 s exposures were taken of \hctwo\ on 2021 April 15 in clear conditions with seeing of 1\farcs8.
+The low resolution PG300 grating was used, covering the region 3800--8400\ \AA{}, with a slit width of 1\farcs25, resulting in a spectral resolution of 17\AA.
 The combined spectrum appears to be a G or K type star, with an obvious Mg b line at 5172\AA~ and no presence of molecular bands, ruling out a later spectral type.

-A SALT spectroscopic observation of the extended optical source coincident with \prs\, was obtained on 2021 September 02 in clear conditions with 1\farcs3 seeing using the same PG300 grating, but with a 2$^{\prime\prime}$ slit, giving a resolution of 24\AA.
-Two repeat 1600~s exposures were taken.
+A SALT spectroscopic observation of the extended optical source coincident with \prs\ was obtained on 2021 September 02 in clear conditions with 1\farcs3 seeing using the same PG300 grating, but with a 2$^{\prime\prime}$ slit, giving a resolution of 24\AA.
+The position of the slit, {chosen to reduce contamination from \hctwo, is shown in Figure\ \ref{fig: MTP19 DECaPS}. } Two repeat 1600~s exposures were taken.
 This object is a galaxy, with prominent H$\alpha$ and [SII] emission lines at $z$ = 0.066 (see Figure~\ref{fig: SALT-spectrum}).
 The H$\alpha$ value suggests that it is consistent with a star-forming spiral galaxy.
 The disk of the galaxy is likely obscured by extinction \citep[$A_{V} = 2.41$ at the position of \mtpfrb;][]{2011ApJ...737..103S}.